vincenzoiovino/Bank3/README.md

 The repository provides implementation of the ``Bank3``  protocols described in this [note](https://hackmd.io/q4RHSYE6Tb6fRqgPIML9QA?view
 ).

 ``Bank3`` is essentially an anonymous deposit system (both for Wallets and DAOs) that can be described by the following example.
 Alice can deposit anonymously ``n`` coins in favour of Bob by sending the coins to the ``Bank3`` contract.
 At any point of time Bob will hold ``m>n`` coins at the ``Bank3``  contract, and nobody will be able to infer how much wealth Bob holds.
-Bob can withdraw the ``n`` coins deposited by Alice in favour of him using just his wallet.
+Bob can withdraw the ``n`` coins deposited by Alice in favour of him using just the ability to use his personal wallet.
 After withdrawal, the fact that Alice deposited ``n`` coins in favour of Bob will be public but it will not be possible to leak how many more coins Bob holds at the ``Bank3``.

 Therefore, ``Bank3`` is *NOT* a coin mixer but presents the following differences and advantages with respect to Trnad0 C@sh (``TC``):
  * A ``TC`` deposit+withdrawal can consume more than 1.3/1.4 milions of GAS whereas in our ``Bank3`` implementation a deposit (resp. withdrawal) is about 68k (resp.
 35k) and likely we can lower the deposit cost a bit more!